CoderNitu/MNIST-Handwritten-Digit-Clssification-using-Deep-Learning/README.md

-We can find the dataset directly in the Keras library where can use the API .https://keras.io/api/datasets/mnist/
+We can find the dataset directly in the Keras library where we can use the API .https://keras.io/api/datasets/mnist/